ajkachnic/ajkachnic/README.md

 #### stuff

-most things i build never see the light of day, but here's some things that i've been working on:
+most things i build never see the light of day, but here's some random things that i've been working on:

 - **[nighthawk](https://github.com/ajkachnic/nighthawk)** — experimental compiler written in python (eww) with QBE as the backend
-- **space** — note taking tool that uses vector embeddings to automatically cluster notes
+- **[space](https://github.com/ajkachnic/space)** — note taking tool that uses vector embeddings to automatically cluster notes

 #### testimonials